dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 ### Step 5: Delete state

-In the same terminal window, delete `name` from the state store.
+In the same terminal window, delete the`name` state object from the state store.

 {{< tabs "HTTP API (Bash)" "HTTP API (PowerShell)">}}